coopergillan/advent-of-ruby-2020/README.md

 # advent-of-ruby-2020

-Me attempting Advent of Code 2020 in Ruby
+Advent of Code 2020 in Ruby event though 2021 is almost over: https://adventofcode.com/2020